rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari-rest-api.md

 >
 > For more information on working with HDInsight and virtual networks, see [Extend HDInsight capabilities by using a custom Azure Virtual Network](hdinsight-extend-hadoop-virtual-network.md).

-You must know the FQDN for the host before you can obtain the IP address.
+To find the IP address, you must know the internal fully qualified domain name (FQDN) of the cluster nodes.
 Once you have the FQDN, you can then get the IP address of the host.
 The following examples first query Ambari for the FQDN of all the host nodes, then query Ambari for the IP address of each host.

 ```bash
 for HOSTNAME in $(curl -u admin:$PASSWORD -sS -G "https://$CLUSTERNAME.azurehdinsight.net/api/v1/clusters/$CLUSTERNAME/hosts" | jq -r '.items[].Hosts.host_name')